frehner/modern-guide-to-packaging-js-library/README.md

 }
 ```

-Import things to know about the `exports` field:
+Importat things to know about the `exports` field:

 - `"."` indicates the default entry for your package.
 - The resolution happens from **top to bottom** and stops as soon as a matching field is found; the order of entries is very important.